Bios

 Partner, Fox Rothschild

 Tim Mandelbaum is a partner at the law firm of Fox Rothschild LLP.
 He provides legal, career and business guidance to a wide variety of talent and corporate clients in music, film, television, new media, literature and sports.
 Utilizing his 30-plus years of experience, Tim often serves as “general counsel” for his clients, providing oversight of all their legal needs and is recognized as a pro-active deal broker.
+Tim is very active in the music catalog acquisition space, on behalf of both buyers and sellers.
 Tim previously served as Head of Business and Legal Affairs for EMI Records.

 jon mandle